It Follows (2015) - Review

 TL;DR (Conclusion)

-It Follows takes a familiar horror tradition, turns into an actual metaphorical threat, and runs with it.
+It Follows takes a familiar horror tradition, turns it into a metaphorical threat, and runs with it.
 As a horror film, it doesn't quite do enough to keep the plot interesting.
-However, it manages to make up for it with the mystery of what It is, as well as the quality direction, camera-work, editing, and soundtrack.
+However, it manages to make up for it with the mystery of what It is, as well as the quality direction, camera work, editing, and soundtrack.
 If the film were cut down a bit so that we didn't spend so much time with the characters as they sit around doing nothing, or only confirming what the film already established, It Follows would come with an even better recommendation.
 Regardless of its flaws, I still think it's an interesting film worth seeing.

 Do you agree or disagree?
 Tell me what you think in the comments!